 Paediatric patients with facial deformity from birth, such as a cleft palate, are an exception to the age restrictions.
 A cleft palate is a split or gap between the top lip and the roof of the mouth.
 This condition develops when the growing facial tissues fail to seal correctly.

-A cleft palate is one of the most frequent congenital abnormalities, but plastic surgery can correct it.
+A cleft palate is one of the most frequent congenital abnormalities, but cosmetic medicine can correct it.
 It is unnecessary for patients who have this deformity to wait until they reach full facial maturity, which is understandable as the condition causes developmental concerns.

 Am I Too Old for Rhinoplasty?

-Plastic surgery for children has been a common concern by many.
+Rhinoplasty for teenagers has been a common concern by many.
 On the other hand, a less common question is if one can be too old for a rhinoplasty operation.
-Some people may argue that you are no longer eligible for surgery after you reach a certain age.
+Some people may argue that you are no longer eligible for after you reach a certain age.
 This claim is not valid.

 Rhinoplasty for the Elderly